 Old Abbey House

 It has lain empty and visibly deteriorating since 2014 and The Friends of Abingdon Civic Society were actively engaged from then on in trying to persuade the District Council (who own it) to preserve and find a new use for it.
-Three applications were made for it to be listed as an Asset of Community Value, but all were refused.
+Details of these efforts are below.

+All requests for discussions about the future of the building were either refused or ignored.
 At the beginning of August 2020, the District Council announced that it was testing the market to see if there were any potential buyers, but in parallel would be discussing with the Civic Society whether there was a community-based alternative.

 No discussions took place, so in September 2020 the Civic Society submitted a 12-page proposal to the Vale for an Arts and Community Centre.
 The Executive summary can be read here.
 Despite continued requests, the Vale refused to discuss the matter with us and in late October 2020 commercial bids were invited.
-The Civic Society submitted a bid, but it was not accepted and in February 2021 it was announced that Old Abbey House had been sold to a local builder for conversion to a boutique hotel.
+The Civic Society submitted a bid, but it was not accepted and the building was sold in early 2021.

 The Civic Society immediately contacted the buyers to offer support in their declared intentions to preserve the historic features of the house.
 They agreed to meet us, but not until the planning application was approved.